 Wild China

 Wild China is a visually stunning and fascinating insight into the natural world of China.
 The landscapes and creatures that are showcased in the series are breathtaking, and the stories of the people who live and work alongside them are equally compelling.
 Whether you are a nature lover, a student of Chinese culture or history, or simply someone who appreciates great filmmaking, Wild China is a must-see.

-Wild China is a series that is currently running and has 1 seasons (6 episodes).
-The series first aired on May 11, 2008.
+Wild China is a series that ran for 1 seasons (6 episodes) between May 11, 2008 and on BBC

+Wild China